 In my quest to improve my green thumb (right now it's black, I kill everything) I have been doing a ton of research on all the different ways people grow their own food and I'm sharing the top 5 with you!

-The Fairmont Royal York in Toronto is all abuzz with the bees and hidden veggie garden.
+The Fairmont Royal York in Toronto is all abuzz with the bees and a hidden veggie garden.

 For years now, they have been growing classic Mediterranean herbs in dozens of raised beds filled to the brim with fresh seasonal ingredients, they use in the kitchen.

 I love this, you are growing food and creating community, it's a beautiful thing!
 In Toronto, you see these community allotment gardens all over the place.
-You can get more info on how to start one yourself, just call 311 (in Toronto).
-Or click here.
+You can get more info on how to start one yourself, just call 311 (in Toronto) or book a garden allotment.